ncovercash/raml-module-builder/README.md

   </dependencies>
 ```

-(postgres-testing is available in version 32.2.0 and later)

 ### Step 3: Add the plugins to your pom.xml

 Four plugins need to be declared in the POM file:

-- The `exec-maven-plugin` which will generate the POJOs and interfaces based on
+- The `domain-models-maven-plugin` which will generate the POJOs and interfaces based on
   the RAML files.

 - The `aspectj-maven-plugin` which will pre-compile your code with validation aspects